 Slide-level analytics brings eLearning evaluation to the next level.

-Powered by xAPI, slide-level analytics allows us to collect and analyze valuable data about how users are interacting with eLearning programs.
+Powered by xAPI, slide-level analytics allows us to collect and analyze valuable data about how users interact with eLearning programs.
 We can then use this data to optimize learning programs as needed.

 Let's break down the term: